vFiNALE/cloudflare-error-page/README.md

 # Cloudflare Error Page Generator

 📢 **Update (2025/12/09)**: All icons used in the error page have been fully redrawn as vector assets.
-These icons along with the stylesheet are also inlined into a single file of the error page, eliminating any need of hosting additional resources and ensuring better experience for you and your end users.
+These icons along with the stylesheet are also inlined into a single file of the error page, eliminating any need of hosting additional resources, and ensuring better experience for you and your end users.

 ## What does this project do?